jiku/soundcloud-mac-sharing/Readme.md

 ## Intro

 The Desktop Sharing Kit comes as a separate application that your application to which your application can hand over an audio file.
+You can find [it on GitHub](https://github.com/soundcloud/macOSXDesktopSharing).

 ## How To